nickpwhite/Beatnik/README.md

 # Beatnik
 Aggregates links for music streaming services given a song, album, or artist

+## website
+Provides a website that allows users to convert links through a convenient web interface.
+The site also provides a place to redirect users through the browser extension in order to automatically convert links on web pages they are browsing.

-## LinkConverter
+### LinkConverter
-The link converter will accept a link to a song on a streaming service as input and produce links to a matching song on all supported streaming services as output.
+The link converter will accept a link to a song or album on a streaming service as input and produce links to a matching song on all supported streaming services as output.

+### LinkParser
+The link parser will accept a link to a song or album as input, parse the link, and produce information in the form `(type, title, artist)` where `type` is one of `track` or `artist`.

+## web_extension
+Provides a browser extension that will replace links to tracks or albums on supported streaming services with a link to a page on the Beatnik website that contains links to all supported streaming services.

 ## Supported Services
 The currently supported services are listed below: